maxkueng/restique/README.md

  - `profile.[NAME].google_application_credentials` _(string, optional)_: File
    path to Google Cloud Storage application credentials file.
 Used only when hosting the repository on Google Cloud Storage.

+ - `profile.[NAME].hooks.pre-repo` _(array of strings, optional)_: An array of
+   shell commands that will be executed sequentially and in order before each restic command that accesses the repo.
+If one of the shell commands fails (i.e. exits with a non-zero exit code) all following commands including the restic command will not run and the program will exit.

+ - `profile.[NAME].hooks.post-repo` _(array of strings, optional)_: An array of
+   shell commands that will be executed sequentially and in order after each restic command that accesses the repo.
+If one of the shell commands fails (i.e. exits with a non-zero exit code) all following commands will not run and the program will exit.

+ - `profile.[NAME].hooks.pre-[COMMAND]` _(array of strings, optional)_: An
+   array of shell commands that will be executed sequentially and in order before each restic `[COMMAND]` command.
+If one of the shell commands fails (i.e. exits with a non-zero exit code) all following commands including the restic command will not run and the program will exit.

+ - `profile.[NAME].hooks.post-[COMMAND]` _(array of strings, optional)_: An
+   array of shell commands that will be executed sequentially and in order after each restic `COMMAND` command.
+If one of the shell commands fails (i.e. exits with a non-zero exit code) all following commands will not run and the program will exit.

+### About Hooks

+Hooks can be used to do stuff before and after the repo is accessed, or before and after a specific command is executed.
+For example, a USB drive could be mounted in the `pre-repo` hook and then unmounted in the `post-repo` hook.

+Each hook is executed in a separate shell and has access to all environment variables including the ones passed to restic.
+Hooks are executed in the following order:

+ - `pre-repo`
+ - `pre-[COMMAND]`
+ - _call to restic_
+ - `post-[COMMAND]`
+ - `post-repo`

+So in case of `restique backup` it would call `pre-repo`, `pre-backup`, `restic backup`, `post-backup` and finally `post-repo`.

 ## Examples